 Any Data Subject who has a complaint about Cerebri’s processing of his/her Personal Data should first contact Cerebri’s Chief Security Officer by emailing firstname.lastname@example.org.

 Cerebri has further committed to refer unresolved privacy complaints under the EU-US Privacy Shield Principles and Swiss-US Privacy Shield Principles to independent recourse mechanisms, EU data protection authorities (DPAs) under the EU-U.S. Privacy Shield Framework and with the Swiss Federal Data Protection and Information Commissioner under the Swiss-U.S. Privacy Shield Framework.
 If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed by Cerebri, please visit https://www.privacyshield.gov/article?id=How-to-Submit-a-Complaint for more information on how to file a complaint at no cost to you.

-In addition to the above dispute resolution mechanisms, Data Subjects may invoke binding arbitration if their complaint is not resolved by the DPA, the SFDPIC, or by the Department of Commerce after referral from the relevant data protection authority in the EEA or Switzerland.
+In addition to the above dispute resolution mechanisms, Data Subjects may invoke binding arbitration if their complaint is not resolved by the DPA, the SFDPIC, or by the Department of Commerce after referral from the relevant data protection authority in the EEA, UK or Switzerland.
 For more information about binding arbitration, visit https://www.privacyshield.gov.

 Cerebri is subject to the investigatory and enforcement powers of the Federal Trade Commission.

 Data Subjects with questions about how Cerebri processes Personal Data should first contact the Cerebri customer or prospective customer that collected the Personal Data.
 Cerebri’s Security Department can be contacted by emailing email@example.com.